Pirateology: A Pirate Hunter's Companion

-Pirateology: A Pirate Hunter's Companion is a book written by Dugald Steer, and designed by Nghiem Ta.
-It was published in 2006 by Templar Publishing in the United Kingdom, and Candlewick Press in the United States.
+Pirateology: A Pirate Hunter's Companion is the fourth book in the Ologies series, created and published by The Templar Publishing Company in the UK, and published by Candlewick Press in North America in 2006.

-This book is composed of the remains of what the fictional privateer William Lubber left behind, mainly his journal, which tells of the chase of Arabella Drummond, the notorious female pirate, across the seven seas.
+This book is composed of what remains of that left behind by the fictional privateer Captain William Lubber.
+His journal tells of the chase of the notorious female pirate Arabella Drummond across the seven seas.
 Included in the book is a replica of a treasure map, leading to Arabella Drummond's buried treasure.

+The author is Dugald Steer, while the book was designed by Nghiem Ta, and features the artwork of Ian Andrew, Anne Yvonne Gilbert, Helen Ward, G. Hunt, R. Sella and Carole Thomann.